burbano444/IntroductionGitEndava/README.md

 # PART 1: Introduction Sequence
 ## EXCERCISE 1: Introduction to Git Commits
 ### git commit
-We can use commit to upload pic of the changes (that git represents), from stagin area until repository area in local machine
+We can use commit to upload pic of changes (that git represents), from stagin area until repository area in local machine
 ### git commit
 In this excercise we use two commits because it started in HEAD C1, and its neccesary create the commit C3